Email Analytics: 3 Metrics That Move Revenue

 If 1,000 people open your abandoned cart email and 12 complete a purchase, your open-to-conversion rate is 1.2%.
 The typical benchmark for abandoned cart is closer to 5%.

-Where A/B testing actually moves revenue
+Where A/B testing moves revenue

 Klaviyo’s A/B testing is included on every paid plan.
 Omnisend and Mailchimp both include it without an upgrade.
 The tool is not the constraint.

-- CTA button copy vs. plain text link in the email body
+• CTA button copy vs. plain text link in the email body

-- Personalized product recommendation vs. a generic cart reminder
+• Personalized product recommendation vs. a generic cart reminder

-A Shopify activewear store doing $120k/month ran one test on abandoned cart send delay.
-They moved from 1 hour to 4 hours.
+A Shopify activewear store doing $120k/month ran one test on abandoned cart send delay, moving from 1 hour to 4 hours.
 Recovery rate went from 4.1% to 7.3% over five weeks.
+Their average monthly abandoned cart value was $9,400.
+That single timing change recovered roughly $300 in additional revenue per week.
+No new tool.
+No new email.
+One hypothesis, tested cleanly.

 What’s the Fastest Way to Find Which Email Campaign Is Costing You Revenue?